Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Multilayer Bayesian Map Inference

 The MAP estimate of $\phi_j$ then has the closed-form solution:

-We also have the closed-form expected value and variance of $\phi_j$ as follows:
+The expected value and variance of $\phi_j$ can also be computed in closed form:

 An algorithmic implementation of the semantic traversability Bayesian inference procedure is provided in Algorithm~\ref{al:s_t_inference}.
-Lines 3-8 are procedures for semantic mapping and lines 9-30 for semantic-traversability mapping.
-We use a simple strategy (Lines 20-25) to sample semantic-traversability measurements from the deduced Bernoulli distributions.
-In this way, we can leverage more accurate, up-to-date semantic posteriors in traversability inference instead of noisy single-frame semantic measurements.
+Lines 4-9 are the inference procedure for semantic mapping and lines 10-31 are for semantic-traversability mapping.
+We use a simple sampling strategy (lines 21-26) to generate semantic-traversability (pseudo-)measurements from the Bernoulli distribution deduced from semantic posterior.
+In this way, we are able to leverage more accurate and up-to-date semantic posteriors in traversability inference, instead of the noisy single-frame semantic measurements.

-The computational complexity for building the semantic layer is $\mathcal{O}(M\log N)$, where $M$ and $N$ are the number of test points and training points, respectively.
-For semantic-traversability mapping, the worst-case time complexity is $\mathcal{O}(M\log NK)$, where $K$ is the number of semantic classes.
-However, by remembering the deduced Bernoulli distribution for cells that are already computed, it can still reach $\mathcal{O}(M\log N)$.
+The computational complexity for building the semantic layer is $\mathcal{O}(M\log N)$, where $M$ and $N$ is the number of test points and training points, respectively.
+The semantic-traversability mapping retains the same $\mathcal{O}(M\log N)$ time complexity as the semantic mapping, with small additional memory expenditures to store the deduced Bernoulli distributions and traversability posteriors.
+However, as we use the posterior distribution of one layer to build another layer, the computational complexity of the multilayer mapping grows linearly with the number of map layers.

-\begin{remark} The traversability layer inference is similar to the continuous occupancy mapping approach of \cite{doherty2019learning}.
-While the mathematical derivations are the same, the traversability layer in this work performs two updates per iteration; one from deduced semantic distributions and one directly from a neural network. \end{remark}
+\begin{remark} The traversability layer inference is similar to the continuous occupancy mapping approach of~\cite{doherty2019learning}.
+While the mathematical derivations are the same, the traversability layer in this work performs two updates per iteration; one essentially from the inferred semantic layer and one directly from a neural network. \end{remark}